strasse34/pp4/TESTING.md

 ### Optimization
-To enhance the performance and achieve a better score, I implemented the following changes:
+To enhance the performance and achieve a better score, I implemented the following changes:<br>
 **Hero Image Optimization**
 - **Image Compression:** The primary issue was with the hero image, which was too large.
 I compressed the image multiple times to reduce its file size.
 - **Image Format:** I converted the image format from JPG to WebP, which provides better compression without compromising quality.